garrandall/popular-music-data/tracks/ooh--mary-j--blige.md

 It's you

-Ooh, what you do to me
+Oh, what you do to me
 (What you do to me, baby baby)
-Ooh you're my everything
+Oh you're my everything
 (You're my everything)
-Ooh I'm so glad I found you
+Oh I'm so glad I found you
 (I'm so glad I found you, baby)
-Ooh I can't live without you
+Oh I can't live without you
 (What you do to me, baby)
-Ooh, what you do to me
+Oh, what you do to me
-Ooh, you're my everything
+Oh, you're my everything
 (You're my everything, everything)
-Ooh, I'm so glad I found you
+Oh, I'm so glad I found you
-Ooh, I can't live without you
+Oh, I can't live without you
 (I can't live without you)
-Ooh, what you do to me
+Oh, what you do to me
 (What you do to me, baby baby)
-Ooh, you're my everything
+Oh, you're my everything
 (You're my everything)
-Ooh, I'm so glad I found you
+Oh, I'm so glad I found you
 (I'm so glad that I found you)
-Ooh, I can't live without you
+Oh, I can't live without you

 What you do to me it's just a mystery